When you want to get more comprehensive responses to a survey – answers beyond just yes or no – you’ll want to consider open-ended questions.

 What are open-ended questions?

-Free-form and not governed by simple one-word answers (e.g. yes or no responses), open-ended questions allow respondents to answer in open-text format, giving them the freedom and space to answer in as much (or as little) detail as they like.
+Free-form and not governed by simple one word answers (e.g. yes or no responses), an open-ended question allows respondents to answer in open-text format, giving them the creative thinking, freedom and space to answer in as much (or as little) detail as they like.

 Open-ended questions help you to see things from the respondent’s perspective, as you get feedback in their own words instead of stock answers.
 Also, as you’re getting more meaningful answers and accurate responses, you can better analyze sentiment amongst your audience.